knpuniversity/blog/drupaler-learn-symfony.rst

 principles) allows you to modify *any* part of the Drupal core without - as Larry Garfield puts it - killing any kittens (see `D8FTW: Hacking Core Without Killing Kittens`_).

-Get into Symfony and you'll get right to the container.
+Get into Symfony and you'll get right into the container.
 We even intro it early in our Symfony series (`Rendering a Template`_) cause it's just so darn important.